CaZual-T/CZT-Mod-Manager/README.md

 - Click DETECT STEAM at the bottom.
 (Alternatively you can use manual pathing and follow the instructions in the log box)
 <img width="507" height="112" alt="image" src="https://github.com/user-attachments/assets/87ff2e94-5d68-45c3-b7f4-3694ac6deca3" />

-# How to use CZT Mod Manager
+# How to use CZT to install mods
 ### - 1:) Select Game Profile in the MAIN tab then...
 - Drag & Drop your mods to anywhere within the log box (.zip, .rar, .7z, or already extracted .pak)
 - File based mods (.pak, .dll, .asi etc) do not need extracted before install.